 2. Click the Update data button in Streamline to load the changes (see figure below).

 The Lead time column has been updated.
 The Qty of the Order now section (and the replenishment plan) has been recalculated automatically as the new data get into Streamline.

-3. Click the Forecast button to apply the changes (it is necessary if you import the On hand, In transition, or Pending sales orders parameter).
+3. Click the Forecast button to apply the changes (it is necessary if you import the On hand, Orders to receive, or Pending sales orders parameter).